 Lincoln Electric Asbestos-containing Products

-Lincoln Electric’s welding rods were the primary reason for a large amount of the company’s asbestos-related lawsuits.
+Lincoln Electric’s welding rods were the primary reason for many of the company’s asbestos-related lawsuits.
 Not only were Lincoln Electric employees affected, but numerous other workers in different fields, such as shipbuilders and automotive workers, were exposed to asbestos while handling the company’s welding rods.

 Additional Resources and Information for Asbestos Victims

-Remember to fill out our from to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
 For additional assistance, contact us at 800-793-4540.